 - Conduct a crisis simulation to raise awareness and test the effectiveness of your plan

-These steps will also provide the Company the opportunity to prepare for the next crisis in addition to this one.
+These steps will also provide the Company with the opportunity to prepare for the next crisis in addition to this one.

 Assess your supply chain